-The application
+The licence

-1 Information about genetic modifications other than the introduction of the VIP gene has been declared Confidential Commercial Information (CCI).
-Under Section 185 of the Act, the confidential information is made available to the prescribed experts and agencies that are consulted on the RARMP for this application.
+1 Information about genetic modifications other than the introduction of the VIP gene is protected as Confidential Commercial Information (CCI).
+Under Section 185 of the Act, the confidential information was made available to the prescribed experts and agencies that were consulted on the RARMP for this application.